Leveraging Large Language Models for Collective Decision-Making: A Case Study: Group Meeting Scheduling

 The intent extraction modules start another round of conversations with the members and ask them for their opinions on the two presented options.
 In \cref{subfig:solicitor_1_refinement}, Member 1 responds that the first option works better for her.
 Then, the module suggests refining the option by proposing a specific time for the meeting (i.e., refining ``in the morning'' to be around 9 or 10 a.m.).
 The system receives the members' opinions and updates their suggestions.

-To implement our system for meeting scheduling leveraging LLMs, we designed a set of four prompts for the modules using \texttt{gpt-3.5-turbo}.
+To implement our system for meeting scheduling leveraging LLMs, we designed a set of four prompts for the modules using \texttt{gpt-3.5-turbo}\footnote{The experiments have been run between June and August 2023.}.
 The details of the prompts can be found in \cref{app:prompts}.
 In particular, the evaluation module was designed to assign a value to any given member $i$ and option $x_j^t$ with Likert-scale-like values:

 The satisfaction score $s_j^t$, which is derived based on $\{\pi_{j,i}^t\}_{i\in[n]}$, in turn lies between 0 and 3.
-We use this discretized scale instead of fractions (i.e., range of 0 to 1) since we did a test and empirically observed that LLMs were less capable of dealing with fractions and errors often occurred.
+We use this discretized scale instead of fractions (i.e., range of 0 to 1) since we did a test and empirically observed that LLMs were less capable of dealing with fractions, and errors often occurred.

 We assess the performance of leveraging LLMs to coordinate meeting scheduling.
-We study various aspects during coordination dynamics, including the efficiency of eliciting preferences, the effectiveness of identifying mutually agreed-upon options, the satisfaction of members' preferences, and the quality of reasoning and preference aggregation by LLMs.
+We study various aspects of coordination dynamics, including the efficiency of eliciting preferences, the effectiveness of identifying mutually agreed-upon options, the satisfaction of members' preferences, and the quality of LLMs' reasoning and preference aggregation.

 Specifically, we aim to answer the following research questions (RQs): \begin{quote} \begin{itemize} \item [(RQ1)] \emph{Efficiency:} How does the length of interactions between members and the system evolve as the number of rounds progresses?
 Does it diminish over time?

 \item [(RQ2)] \emph{Effectiveness:} How many members do the options proposed by the system satisfy?
 Is this number increasing progressively?

 \item [(RQ3)] \emph{Quality:} To what extent can the system fulfill the members' preferences?
 Are more and more preferences gradually fulfilled?
 Are the preferences fulfilled in a balanced manner?